WakiMak/trentent.github.io-forked/_posts/2017-08-10-citrix-provisioning-server-pxe-requests-stop-working.md

 I think we're going to go with option 2. Â The reason is we can apply this setting change via Group Policy Preferences. Â This ensures that if we any removal/upgrade of the PVS software this setting will get reapplied. Â And then we don't have to worry about upgrading the OS and losing the startup script either or maintaining a script.

-We've been affected by this a few times in the past, the fix has always been to restart the PVS server, but I managed to hit a window where the failure was happening consistently and managed to get this information. Â ðŸ™‚
+We've been affected by this a few times in the past, the fix has always been to restart the PVS server, but I managed to hit a window where the failure was happening consistently and managed to get this information. Â

 &nbsp;